 - Do not discuss students or their academic progress, need for exceptional education services, family problems, behavior etc. within the hearing of students, parents/guardians or non-involved staff. - Do not leave documents relating to students (IEP notices, etc.) lying around carelessly.
-These documents contain confidential information and need to be kept secure. - Do not divulge grades or other student achievement information, such as posting class grades. - Do not post school or student information via social media websites.
+These documents contain confidential information and need to be kept secure. - Do not divulge grades or other student achievement information, such as posting class grades. - Do not post school or student information via personal social media websites. - Do not take pictures of student to send to parents via phone or technological devices.